Sauna Dynamics – What Is A Sauna and How A Sauna Works

 In this photo (above) of an older sauna that has not had a refresh in some years you can quite literally see where the löyly cavity is by the darker wood and where the cold zone is by the lighter wood.
 The löyly cavity in this sauna is 6-10” above the top of the stones.
 We want all of our body to be up in that löyly cavity.
 Also note the fresh air vent above the heater – a very early implementation of mechanical downdraft ventilation.
 Thanks to Valikasi for the photo and pointing out ‘the löyly line’.

 Where there’s a downward flow of air, such as with the far side of the convective loop on the bench wall, there’s less stratification because warmer air is being pulled downward.
-So not only is the convective loop warming us, it’s also reducing thermal stratification in that part of the sauna to make it more enjoyable.
+So not only is the convective loop warming us, it’s also reducing thermal stratification in that part of the sauna to make it more comfortable and enjoyable.
 So we want to be in this half of the room, where airflow is descending and not in the half where the heater is and airflow is rising.

 Where there’s a plus, there’s often a minus.
-The top and bottom extremes, 100°f at the floor and 200°f at the ceiling, haven’t changed so if there is less stratification up where the convective loop is then there must be greater stratification down below where the convective loop is not.
-And not only is there greater stratification but there is also the colder air that sinks to this area.
-This is called the Cold Zone and is about the lower third of the volume of the sauna.
-It’s the area where the air temperature is more than about 30°c (54°f) colder than the temp at the ceiling.
-We want to avoid any part of our body being in this lower third Cold Zone.
+The top and bottom extremes, 30°c at the floor and 90°c at the ceiling, haven’t changed so if there is less stratification up where the convective loop is then there must be greater stratification down below where the convective loop is not.
+And not only is there greater stratification but there is also colder air that sinks to this area.
+About one-third of the air in a sauna is more than 20% colder than the warmest one-fifth of the air.

-And finally, ventilation that flows upwards from low to high will carry colder air (and contaminants) from the cold zone up to us in the löyly cavity.
+And finally, ventilation that flows upwards from a low supply to a high exhaust will carry colder air (and contaminants) from the cold zone up to us in the löyly cavity.
 That’s not good.
 Downdraft ventilation with air entering the convective loop above the heater, flowing with the convective loop to provide fresh air for us and then exhausting stale CO2 laden air from below the foot bench or the bottom of a wood fired heater enhances the convective loop rather than work against it.
 This is good.

 SaunaConvectiveLoop1